General Questions Regarding Your Exam

 - What is nuclear medicine, nuclear cardiology or a PET scan?

-Almost all of our procedures require a prescription from a referring physician.
+Almost all of our exams and procedures require a prescription from a referring physician.
 Your physician will order an imaging procedure for you and will fax that order to us.
 Alternatively, your doctor might give you the paper copy.
-You can then call us to schedule an appointment at (310) 423-8000 (option 1).
+You can then call us to schedule an appointment at 310-423-8000 (option 1).

-The one exception to the prescription requirement is the coronary calcium scan, which measures the level of calcium in your arteries.
-This is considered a self-referred procedure and does not require a physician's referral.
+One exception to the prescription requirement is the coronary calcium scan, which measures the level of calcium in your arteries.
+This is considered a self-referred procedure and does not require a physician's referral, but you do need to provide the name of your physician.
+The results of your scan will be sent to your physician, who will communicate the results to you.
+The physician you designate should be one you have seen within the past two years.

-For a copy of your report or films, please call (310) 423-8000 (option 2).
-We offer free copies of your images on a PC-compatible CD-Rom, or you can obtain printed films for $15 per page.
+For a copy of your report or films, please call 310-423-8000 (option 2).
+We offer a free copy of your images on a PC-compatible CD-ROM, or you can obtain printed films for $15 per page.
+Additional CDs or films will be an additional $15.

 When we give you an appointment time, this includes the time required for registration.
 There is no need to arrive before your scheduled time.
 Different procedures require different amounts of time beforehand.
 In addition, some require lab tests which might need to be performed before your scan (most of these can be done in advance and need not be done on the day of your exam).

-Different procedures require different preparations.
+Different exams ad procedures require different preparations.
 Some require no preparation, while others may require a specific diet or an alteration to your medications.
 You should consult your referring physician about what is needed before your exam.
 (Never make a change to your medications unless instructed to do so by your physician.)
-If you have any questions, please call (310) 423-8000.
+If you have any questions, please call 310-423-8000.

 Some exams also require lab tests to be done in advance.
 Your doctor should inform you of these and see that they are performed in advance of the day of your scan.